 Guðrún glanced into the graveyard and noticed an open grave.
 The deacon then tried to pull her into the grave.
 Luckily Guðrún had only had time to put on one sleeve of her coat.
 The deacon ripped off her empty sleeve and Guðrún was able to break free and escape.
 The deacon then disappeared into the grave and the grave filled up from both sides.

 Guðrún realized that the deacon must have died and that she had met his ghost.
 She was so scared that she rang the bell until help arrived from the farm.

 Guðrún was then haunted by the deacon's ghost that night and nobody could get any sleep.
 For a fortnight Guðrún could not be alone and she could not sleep unless somebody was with her.

 If you want to visit Myrká you can rent a car in Reykjavík and take road 814 in Hörgárdalur valley.
-Hörgárdalur is the next valley to Öxnardalur valley through which ring-road 1 lies leading to Akureyri.
-I would advice you to also visit Ytri-Bægisá, where the deacon came to pick up Guðrún.
+Hörgárdalur is the next valley to Öxnardalur valley through which ring road 1 lies leading to Akureyri.
+I would advise you to also visit Ytri-Bægisá, where the deacon came to pick up Guðrún.
 These places are not far apart.

 There was a vicarage here until 1941 and in 1911 the parish at Myrká was joined with the parish at Bægisá, when the church at Myrká was demolished.

 It is here that Guðrún, the girlfriend of the Deacon of Dark river, resided.
 Here the ghost of the Deacon of Dark river came to pick up his girlfriend to pull her into his grave.